Funds by Category: College of Fine Arts

 This fund supports the Bunting Library’s program of student internships and special acquisitions.

 ARTS Lab is an award-winning interdisciplinary center for emerging media with an emphasis on immersive and interactive media.
 The Art, Research, Technology & Science Lab supports education, research, production and presentation for the University of New Mexico College of Fine Arts, as well as other colleges, and the greater community.

 Investing future of professional artists benefits our university, our community, and beyond.
-The arts are a economic driver in New Mexico, and our UNM Fine Arts students students will be global leaders in the arts, and innovators who contribute to every profession.
-The lives of students, faculty, and staff are enriched by the financial support...
+The arts are an economic driver in New Mexico, and our UNM Fine Arts students will be global leaders in the arts, and innovators who contribute to every profession.
+The lives of students, faculty, and staff are enriched by the financial support of...
 Read more »

 Dana Tai Soon Burgess is a Santa Fe native, and graduated from the University of New Mexico.
 Dana is a leading American choreographer, dancer, and cultural figure.
 He founded Dana Tai Soon Burgess Dance Company (DTSBDC.org) in 1992.
 It is the preeminent modern dance company in the Washington, D.C. region.
 He is the first ever...
 Read more »

 The purpose of the fund is to ensure that the scholarly pursuits and area of research in Modern and Contemporary Latin American Art History of Distinguished Professor David L. Craven are firmly ensconced in perpetuity at the University of New Mexico College of Fine Arts.
 Recognized by his peers as one of the most informed...
 Read more »